quinfer/quinnference_website/content/teaching/algorthmic trading and investment.md

 # How to get a top grade

+I am passionate about student development through mearning by growth rather than memory.
+This is especially important in maths, where modern nueroscience tells us that **everyone** has an innate ability to do well in math.
+In the below video, Professor Jo Boaler explains how to succeed in learning through growth.

+<iframe title="vimeo-player" src="https://player.vimeo.com/video/126645788" width="640" height="360" frameborder="0" allowfullscreen></iframe>

 Below is the grading system using this course, which is based on the standard postgraduate taught conceptual equivalent grading scheme of the School.
 To get an above-average mark students must show a maturity in their learning and understand far beyond rote memorising.

 | Grade Range | What you need to demonstrate | What moves you up within-grade band|